sipanahmad/sipanahmad/README.md

 My name is Sipan Ahmad, I live in Syria.
 I'm studying at Aleppo University in IT.
 I'm interested in the field of Frontend development.

-Skills:  JS / HTML / CSS  / GIT / GITHUB
+Skills:  JS / HTML / CSS / SASS / REACT JS / GIT / GITHUB

 - 🔭 I’m currently working on as a Freelancer
 - 🌱 I’m currently learning Computer Science at Aleppo University